Will your next Canon camera be liquid-cooled?

 The Canon EOS R5 C cinema camera features a built-in fan to keep temperatures down during capture

 Modern cameras are amazing.
-Top-of-the-line models like the Canon EOS R3, Nikon Z9, and Sony A1 can detect subjects automatically and help us shoot tack-sharp still photos at jaw-dropping frame rates, as well as video at resolutions of 6K and beyond.
+Top-of-the-line models like the Canon EOS R3, Nikon Z9, and Sony A1 can detect subjects automatically and help us shoot tack-sharp still photos at jaw-dropping rates, as well as video at resolutions of 6K and beyond.

 Yet all that power comes at the expense of a lot of heat.
-At the same time, modern interchangeable-lens cameras are smaller than ever, space for much-needed cooling at a premium.
+At the time, modern interchangeable-lens cameras are smaller than ever, leaving space for much-needed cooling at a premium.
 And as manufacturers continue to pack in ever more processor power with each generation, the problem of managing cooling is only likely to become even more critical.
 One solution?
 A liquid-cooled camera.

 The era of fan-cooled cameras has already arrived